 --caption-style subtleSmall clean text at the bottom.
 Stays out of the way.

-Add podcli to Claude Desktop or Claude Code.
-Say "turn this episode into shorts" and it transcribes, analyzes, suggests clips, and exports - all through tool calls.
-The Web UI updates live as Claude works.
+Add it to Claude Code, Claude Desktop, or Codex.
+Say "clip this episode" and it handles transcription through export.
+The Web UI updates live as the agent works.